Miles Martinet HP371, Monaghan, December 1943

 My first port of call was the Sliabh Beagh Hotel in Knockatallon village and the owner there John Moyna was very interested in the crash and was delighted to finally see a picture of John McMillan.
 His familiarity with John's name stemmed from the fact that a local man named Jimmy Gallagher used to write a small story about the crash every Christmas in the local newspaper, the Northern Standard.
 It is unclear yet if Jimmy was an adult at the time of the crash or if he was a youth, but his home sat on a small rise above where the crash occurred.
-Jimmy passed away nearly 20 years ago but he left a legacy of John's memory at least with the older locals.
-Sadly almost all the older members of the community have passed away, one old lady died in the winter of 2010 and she might have recalled some details.
+Jimmy passed away in the 1980's but he left a legacy of John's memory at least with the older locals.
+Sadly almost all the older members of the community had passed away, one old lady died in the winter of 2010 and she might have recalled some details.
 John Moyna from the hotel did mention that almost every house in the village used to have a piece of the aircraft, which is not unlike other communities where crashes occurred.

 John explained where to find the crash location itself, which was back along the way I had come, just at the bottom of a small bump in the road.
 I drove back to the location of the crash and after asking a few people on the road I was pointed up to a particular house.
 As I parked up I seen a man come out of the house, and introducing myself I found I was speaking to Mr. Danny Mclloone.
 I explained that I was looking for information about the crash and he turned on his heal saying, 'I have a bit of that airplane'.
 And low and behold, from under a pallet in front of his house he pulled a large semi-circle of metal.
 Looking over this broken metal assembly I guessed that this was the nose exhaust collector ring from the front of the engine cowling.
 Photos of the assembly are shown below.